solyarisoftware/PERE/README.md

 - Devices: are possibly anything: hosts clients, web browsers, mobile handset (via website or native app).

-- Pub/sub: Old fashioned publisher/subscriber is fine for the goal.
+- Pub/sub: old fashioned publisher/subscriber is fine for the goal.

 - Up-stream: The server must have some "delivery receipt" aka "return receipt" from each device that receive the events on a channel, with a status update of local elaborations.